gkmit-inside/Documentation/docs/key-features.md

 - Displays post title, description, image, author, and timestamp
 - Automatically updates when new content is approved

-## User Activity Tracking

-A dedicated section that displays recent community interactions to enhance awareness and engagement.

-**Tracked Activities:**

-- New post submissions
-- Post updates and edits

-**Example notifications in Activity Area:**

-- "Akash posted a new article on API authentication"
-- "Divyansh updated their post about React hooks"

 ## Post Submission and Management

-Developers have access to a private workspace to manage their content contributions.
+Employee have access to a private workspace to manage their content contributions.

 **Available Actions:**